-Only data from the most recent survey is used to calculate scores.
-The MMP, LTMP, NQBP, and the SIP employ the photo point intercept method to record percentage cover estimates of the benthic communities (Table 12).
-In contrast, Reef Check Australia (RCA) use the line intercept technique, which records the intercept lengths for all colonies of a species or benthic group along each transect.
-These are totalled and converted to a percentage cover measurement (Table 12).
+Only data from the most recent survey is used to calculate scores, the exception being the change indicator that is based on mean changes in hard coral cover over the preceding four years.
+The MMP, LTMP, NQBP, and the SIP employ the photo point intercept method to record percentage cover estimates of the benthic communities (Table 13).